-For USPS customers, you’re going to see increases as you ship goods from factories or vendors to your warehouses, distribution centers, and retail shops.
+For USPS customers, you’re going to see increases as you ship goods from factories or vendors to your warehouses, distribution centres, and retail shops.
 You’ll also be facing higher shipping costs on getting products to your end-customer.
-This will be true even if you predominantly use other carriers, as there are significant rate changes for FedEx and UPS in 2020.
+This will be true even if you predominantly use other couriers, as there are significant rate changes for FedEx and UPS in 2020.

 Ecommerce businesses need to create a plan now for how they’ll respond to these price increases.
 Can you afford to keep rates the same and reduce your margins?
 Or, will you need to raise costs to cover the increase?
 If you do pass the cost on to customers, will it be directly by making them pay for shipping or indirectly by reflecting it in a slight increase in the cost of your goods?

 When couriers raise rates, customers face higher costs at their favourite stores.
 The decision was one made by USPS, but it’ll impact everyone in your supply chain and sales process.
 That means increased questions from lots of diverse groups.